0xSero/partisia-docs/docs/smart-contracts/integration/introduction-to-standard-formats.md

 ## How to Work with Standard Formats

-To work with our standard formats, follow these general steps:
+To work with Partisia Blockchain's standard formats, follow these general steps:

 1. **Choose the Appropriate Format:** Determine whether your use case requires a token contract or an NFT contract.
 Select the standard format that aligns with your project's requirements.